WeftFinance/weft_docs/v2/overview/intro.md

 * Advance Collateral management allowing listing of NFT as collateral

 The feature section will give more details on these features.

+## What is Radix DLT

+[Radix](https://www.radixdlt.com/full-stack) is a decentralized network designed to provide a complete stack for building and deploying DeFi applications.
+Radix empowers developers to create fast, secure, and scalable solutions and stands out from other DeFi platforms due to its four key components:
+- **Cerberus**: A scalable consensus algorithm that offers low latency, quick finality, and infinite scalability, enabling the network to handle high demand efficiently.
+- **Radix Engine**: A virtual machine that runs Scrypto code, enforcing the network's rules while ensuring the security and correctness of DeFi applications with its built-in asset management, composability, and security features.
+- **Scrypto**: A purpose-built programming language for DeFi that leverages the capabilities of the Radix Engine.
+Scrypto’s asset-oriented design makes developing DeFi applications easier and more secure.
+- **Radix Wallet**: A user-friendly wallet that connects users to the Radix network, providing seamless interaction with DeFi applications.

+With these components, Radix aims to transform the future of decentralized finance, making it scalable and secure enough for mainstream adoption.